 The devices are constantly getting smaller, more efficient, and with longer-lasting batteries.
 These devices are usually inserted under local anaesthetic.
 They are positioned under your collarbone so as not to be visible on the outside of your body.
 Most devices will require periodic monitoring, usually annually, on an outpatient basis.

 In addition to providing electrical impulses, many implantable devices now offer the ability to send clinical data directly to your doctor using telemonitoring.
-This connection is achieved either by using a normal telephone line or via a wireless connection.
+This connection is achieved either by using a normal telephone line or via a wireless Internet connection.
 Your doctor can then use this data to manage your condition and possibly detect signs of worsening earlier.

-Click on any of the links below to learn more about heart devices that are currently available:
+Click on any of the links below to learn more about the heart devices that are currently available:

 |How medical devices work in heart failure|

 |Cardiac Resynchronisation Therapy in Heart Failure: The essentials for primary care physicians|